-We stayed one night in 基隆 Keelung and had wanted to explore Keelung attractions, and neighbouring Ruifang (Jiufen, Shifen etc).
+We stayed one night to visit 基隆 Keelung attractions, we had wanted to explore neighbouring Ruifang (Jiufen, Shifen etc).

 But the RAIN never stopped…

 By the way 基隆 Keelung has same pronunciation as “鸡笼 chicken coop”. affectionate nickname for the county 🙂

 Earlier, we had took the HSR (High Speed rail) from Taichung to Taipei, before transiting from Songshan Station (not Song Shan domestic Airport) to Keelung.